 So I read about negative ions, and it turns out that Epsom salts creates them, as does using a rock salt lamp.

-Soaking in Epsom salt makes a huge difference
+Epsom salt makes a huge difference

 I couldn’t see the swelling in my chest, so I guess that when I felt so much better, it was because the swelling was going away a result of the Epsom salt’s negative ions working in areas I couldn’t even see and that weren’t directly immersed in the bath.